apache/mynewt-documentation/docs/newt-dev.md

         Use "newt help [command]" for more information about a command.

-9. Without creating a project repository you can't do a whole lot with the newt tool.
+* Without creating a project repository you can't do a whole lot with the Newt tool.
 So let's get started on the first project - getting an Olimex board to blink!